JohnVonNeumann/xibalba/README.md

 * OSSec
 * Security Onion

+## Todo
+* Work out which SSH honeypot service we wish to use.

 ## Usage
 Make sure the environment is populated with the correct envvars to run the TF.